-S: For me, at the end of the day, like what I think is the best, is what I go with.
+- LAS: For me, at the end of the day, like what I think is the best, is what I go with.
 But I try to take in everything I've gathered from the students, the advisors, the teachers, so like, try to see the pros and cons, and I look at the med school requirements or things like that.
-And when I pick classes or if I like just knowing what I can do and how I can work harder to like achieve the grades that I want to....then it's up to me - what I want to do, and what I think is the best.

-S: Yeah, ultimately I think I would have to listen to my own advice.
+And when I pick classes, just knowing what I can do, and how I can work harder to like achieve the grades that I want to....then it's up to me what I want to do, and what I think is the best. - AHS: Yeah, ultimately I think I would have to listen to my own advice.
 But after listening to everybody's advice, whether it be a counselor or a parent or a friend, in the end, you know what you do best or you know how you can handle different situations.
 So ultimately, like after taking in everybody's ideas, I just listen to myself.

-Student advising improvement suggestions.
+Student advising improvement suggestions

 For the last interview question we asked students "What advice do you have for how advising might be improved?
 Examination of the student responses revealed a number of advising improvement themes:

-- Students believe that talking to advisors is important and valuable for their success, so the mandatory college advising requirement should be maintained, and ideally, students should have an assigned advisor. - Students want course and program advice (e.g. what counts as a general education requirement) that is consistent across advisors and online resources. - Students seek advice across a broad range of topics, and want all advisors to be able to guide students on majors, programs and policies, or to make effective referrals to other helpful resources.
-They suggest that advisors have expertise by disciplinary domains rather than assuming that every advisor can be knowledgeable across all disciplines.
-They also suggest improving inter-college transfer advising. - Students want advisors to provide specific roadmaps to navigate academic policies. - Students want to know that advisors care about their academic success.
+- > Students believe that talking to advisors is important and valuable for their success, so the mandatory college advising requirement should be maintained, and ideally, students should have an assigned advisor. - > Students want course and program advice (e.g. what counts as a general education requirement) that is consistent across advisors and online resources. - > Students seek advice across a broad range of topics, and want all advisors to be able to guide students on majors, programs and policies, or to make effective referrals to other helpful

+- resources.
+They suggest that advisors have expertise by disciplinary domains rather than assuming that every advisor can be knowledgeable across all disciplines. - > Students suggest improving inter-college transfer advising.
+Even if advising is good in the home college and the transfer college, they expressed that they fall between the cracks during the transition. - > Students want advisors to provide specific roadmaps to navigate academic policies. (i.e., If I drop a course, how will it affect my financial aid?) - > Students want to know that advisors care about their academic success.
 Students told us that, generally, the campus advisors are more caring and helpful than they expected they would be.
-However, when they expressed concerns about advisors, they told us that caring is demonstrated by allowing sufficient time for advising sessions (30 minutes); maintaining the student's scheduled appointment time; having a flexible schedule for appointments; being prepared for the advising meeting by knowing a bit about the student's background (major, DARS report); being respectful and encouraging; understanding that every student must approach college from their unique background; and allowing students to share concerns (when it seems appropriate). - Students want advisors to have some depth of knowledge about campus resources that contribute to their academic success (e.g., Study Abroad, Student Exchange, Financial Aid, The Writing Center). - Some students want to be able to see an advisor in their major in the first year, especially when they have taken advanced placement courses. - Students suggested using Skype for some advising sessions.
+However, when they expressed concerns about advisors, they told us that caring is demonstrated by allowing sufficient time for advising sessions (30 minutes); maintaining the student's scheduled appointment time; having a flexible schedule for appointments; being prepared for the advising meeting by knowing a bit about the student's background (major, DARS report); being respectful and encouraging; understanding that every student must approach college from their unique background; and allowing students to share concerns (when it seems appropriate). - > Students want advisors to have some depth of knowledge about campus resources that contribute to their academic success (e.g., Study Abroad, Student Exchange, Financial Aid, The Writing Center). - Some students want to be able to see an advisor in their major in the first year, especially when they have taken advanced placement courses. - Students suggested using Skype for some advising sessions.